Address

 Read More

-Early on a Sunday morning, street parking was easy to find close to the 14th Street elevator to the High Line.
+Early on a Sunday morning, street parking ii is easy to find close to the 14th Street elevator to the High Line.
 Elevators can also be found at Gansvroot, 16th, 23rd, and 30th Streets.
 If you don’t want to elevate and can’t do the stairs, begin at 34th Street, where a gentle ramp goes from street level to the elevated main walkway.

 The vision of two friends became “Friends of the High Line,” a group that advocated for the High Line’s preservation for use as public open space. (website) The High Line is a public park built on historical freight rail lines elevated above the streets of Manhattan’s West Side.
 It runs from Gansvroot Street in the Meat Packing District to West 34th Street between 10th and 12th Avenue. (website)